-The project uses a healthcare perspective to study a range of interventions currently targeted at Indigenous Australians using the ACE (Assess the Cost Effectiveness) alcohol model.
-The findings of the project will strengthen the evidence base required to develop appropriate and effective Indigenous health policy in Australia and provide policymakers with evidence about a suitable mix of policies for a given set of budget constraints.
+The project used a healthcare perspective to study a range of interventions targeted at Indigenous Australians using the ACE (Assess the Cost Effectiveness) alcohol model.
+It was anticipated that the findings of the project would strengthen the evidence base required to develop appropriate and effective Indigenous health policy in Australia, providing policymakers with evidence about a suitable mix of policies for a given set of budget constraints.

 Abstract adapted from the National Drug and Alcohol Research Centre (NDARC)